Adjunct Associate Professor of Environmental Health

 Modeling of Turbulence and Diffusion

-Dr. Hanna has developed applied diffusion models for several industrial and governmental clients, including a diffusion model for complex terrain (RTDM) for the Westvaco Corporation, a model for overwater diffusion (OCD) for the Minerals Management Service, a cooling tower plume model (ATCOOL) for the Department of Energy (DOE), a model for diffusion from tall stacks (HPDM) for EPRI, a hazardous gas model for chemical reactions and thermodynamics associated with UF6 releases, and a baseline urban dispersion model.
+Dr. Hanna has developed applied diffusion models for several industrial and governmental clients, including a diffusion model for complex terrain (RTDM), a model for overwater diffusion (OCD), a cooling tower plume model (ATCOOL), a model for diffusion from tall stacks (HPDM), a hazardous gas model for chemical reactions and thermodynamics associated with UF6 releases, and a baseline urban dispersion model.

-In the past five years, Dr. Hanna’s simple urban baseline dispersion model was further enhanced for use in estimating impacts of possible terrorist attacks with chemical and biological agents.
+In the past ten years, Dr. Hanna’s baseline urban dispersion model was further enhanced for use in estimating impacts of possible terrorist attacks with chemical and biological agents.
 It was evaluated with field data from Los Angeles, Salt Lake City, Oklahoma City, and New York City.
-He is leading the evaluation of DTRA’s HPAC-Urban model with field data from Oklahoma City and New York City.
+He led the evaluation of DTRA’s HPAC-Urban model with field data from Oklahoma City and New York City.
 He was the chief scientist of the Madison Square Garden-2005 (MSG05) tracer experiment in New York City.
-He is currently leading analysis of the comprehensive set of urban field experiments and has developed and evaluated a simple urban dispersion model.
+From 2012-2016, he analyzed the rooftop urban observations during the MID05 field experiment and developed algorithms to better estimate rooftop concentrations in city centers.

 Hazardous Gas Model Development and Analyses

-The AIChE sponsored the writing of the Guidelines for use of Vapor Cloud Dispersion Models in 1987, and the preparation of greatly-enhanced second edition in 1996.
-The AIChE also sponsored preparation of the 2002 book entitled Wind Flow and Vapor Cloud Dispersion at Industrial and Urban Sites.
+The American Institute of Chemical Engineers (AIChE) Center for Chemical Process Safety (CCPS) sponsored the writing of the Guidelines for Use of Vapor Cloud Dispersion Models in 1987, and the preparation of greatly-enhanced second edition in 1996.
+The AIChE/CCPS also sponsored preparation of the 2002 book entitled Wind Flow and Vapor Cloud Dispersion at Industrial and Urban Sites.

 A USAF/API study was completed in which 15 hazardous gas models were evaluated with data from 8 field studies.